Our Commitment

 6. Inspiration Over Fear

-We focus on what we can gain ~ clarity, connection, adventure ~ rather than scare tactics or shame.
-While harm-framed prevention plays an important and necessary role in public health, far less attention is given to gain-framed approaches that highlight the positive outcomes of reducing or removing alcohol.
-We believe positive, inclusive messaging can motivate reflection, support early behaviour change, and create lasting cultural impact.
+We focus on what we can gain rather than use scare tactics or shame.
+While harm-framed prevention plays an important role in public health, far less attention is given to gain-framed prevention that highlight the benefits of not drinking.

 Woman sitting on a large rock in a rocky outdoor landscape, drinking from a cup, with mountains and a partly cloudy sky in the background.